-- advise the Head Teacher/senior member of staff that you will be working alone/late and for how long (During holiday times please ensure that a relative knows where you are and what time to expect you home.) - b) lock the entrance door and collect the school mobile 'phone from the office - c) If you find that you are going to be later than expected, you must update the Head Teacher/senior member of staff or your relative.
+- a) advise the Head Teacher/senior member of staff that you will be working alone/late and for how long (During holiday times please ensure that a relative knows where you are and what time to expect you home.) - b) lock the entrance door - c) If you find that you are going to be later than expected, you must update the Head Teacher/senior member of staff or your relative.